Kristina01111000/Drws_site/README.md

 - Make origins lesson quiz
-- Add something to membership confirmation page about the community -> dr w is going to do this

 - add book excerpt that he sent in email -> still messed up tab -> still mesed up, i don't think it can be fixed in a way that looks good
-- go over color changes
--
-for 11/9

-- Remove the quick minute caption

 - asked stephen how to put the file folder into the site -> it worked! image in email